rsharifnasab/my-teaching/git/README.md

 Good site: [gitignore.io](https://www.gitignore.io/)

-####  do not commit large and binary files!
+####  Do not commit large and binary files!
 Why?

 ------------------

 # tag

--   commits doesn't have a name
+-   commits don't have a name
--   specify special commits
+-   to specify particular commits
--   which commit is last working version?
+-   which commit is the last working version?
 -   how to handle versions?

 - read more [here](https://www.atlassian.com/git/tutorials/inspecting-a-repository/git-tag)